Nationals find bits of normalcy as spring training begins in West Palm Beach

 Boswell: Nothing can spoil the first day of spring training.
 (Though covid sure is giving it a shot.)

-“We’re much more organized and ready to take on the complications that are involved in these protocols,” Rizzo said, comparing now to when play restarted in July of 2020.
+“We’re much more organized and ready to take on the complications that are involved in these protocols,” Rizzo said, comparing now with when play restarted in July.
 “I feel more confident.
 I know the players feel more confident in the protocols that we have.
 We bend over backward to keep them safe, and any slight type of positive or inconclusive result throws us into keep-the-players-safe mode.”

-There were, of course, the usual spring story lines on Thursday.
+There were, of course, the usual spring story lines Thursday.
 Rizzo again backed Carter Kieboom as the team’s everyday third baseman.
 Max Scherzer, the Nationals’ 36-year-old ace, sprained his ankle while conditioning two weeks ago and will ease into his routines.
 Stephen Strasburg will throw a bullpen session Friday after undergoing carpal tunnel surgery in August.
 He will ease in, too, having thrown just five innings in 2020 before going to the long-term injured list.

 The club has to firm up its bullpen and bench in the coming weeks.
 Manager Dave Martinez mentioned a possible cabbage toss — not a hand-to-hand pass — to keep players light and adhere to social distancing rules.
-Washington will look at Joe Ross, Erick Fedde and Austin Voth for their open fifth starter spot.
+Washington will look at Joe Ross, Erick Fedde and Austin Voth for its open fifth starter spot.
 How’s that for normalcy?

 Rizzo on Kieboom: “Again, 44 big league games, sporadically over two seasons, we’re not going to make any drastic evaluations there.
 We have seen the kid play since his junior year of high school.
 Everybody who laid eyes on him had him as a big-time prospect and a guy who’s going to help us a lot.”

-Martinez on Strasburg: “He’s going to get ready to start the season just like normal, Normal spring training for him.
+Martinez on Strasburg: “He’s going to get ready to start the season just like normal.
+Normal spring training for him.
 He looks good.
 He looks great, actually.
 And he feels good, which is the most important thing.”

 And Martinez on Scherzer: “Hopefully this is something that won’t hold him back too much.
 But we’re early in the spring.
 We’re going to slow him down a little bit.
 His arm feels great.
 He’s in really good shape.
 As we all know, this is the last year on his contract, so he’s going to push himself.
 But we need to be careful right now.”

-It will be almost a week before the players, coaches and staff get wearable devices to help with contact tracing and social distancing.
-That’s a new element in MLB’s protocols, and one it hopes will limit the threat of coronavirus outbreaks in the clubhouse.
-The Nationals will have their first full-squad workout on Tuesday.
+It will be almost a week before the players, coaches and staffers get wearable devices to help with contact tracing and social distancing.
+That’s a new element in MLB’s protocols and one it hopes will limit the threat of coronavirus outbreaks in the clubhouse.
+The Nationals will have their first full-squad workout Tuesday.
 Their opening exhibition is against the St. Louis Cardinals in Jupiter, Fla., on Feb.
-28. Then the regular season begins on April 1, when they host the New York Mets, making the meantime devoted to solidifying the roster, evaluating top prospects and staying healthy.
+28. Then the regular season begins April 1, when they host the New York Mets, making the meantime devoted to solidifying the roster, evaluating top prospects and staying healthy.

 That started with intake screening in recent days.
 And when Ryan Zimmerman went through the process, he wasn’t yet initiated to playing through a pandemic.
 Zimmerman, a 36-year-old first baseman, opted out of the 2020 season because of coronavirus concerns.
-He watched the Nationals finish 26-34 from his couch in Northern Virginia and itched to rejoin the only professional team he’s been on.
-Then he signed back on a one-year, $1 million deal in January, maintaining the bridge between the Nationals’ past and future.
+He watched the Nationals finish 26-34 from his couch in Northern Virginia and itched to rejoin the only professional team he has been on.
+Then he signed a one-year, $1 million deal in January, maintaining the bridge between the Nationals’ past and future.

 Now, though, he had to submit a test for clearance into the facility.
 There was no normalcy to be found.